hx2A/py5website/main/community.rst

 To answer that question, I'll start by explaining my early experiences with Processing and the Processing community.

-Before I first heard about Processing or ITP, I worked in the finance industry, mostly doing quantitative research and programming.
-The work involved a lot of analytical or scientific programming.
+Before I first heard about Processing or ITP, I worked in the finance industry, mostly doing quantitative research and development.
+It involved a lot of analytical or scientific programming.
 I had a background in math and computer programming so it was a good fit.

 Contrary to what you might think, my programming and technical knowledge did not always increase from year to year since I graduated from college.
 Generally it did, but sometimes my skills atrophied during times when my work responsibilities did not involve much coding.